-Glass, cans and newspapers are recycled. t f Na Over-packaged products are usually avoided. t f na Plastic is separated and recycled. t f na Reusable bags are used for groceries, or bags are recycled. t f na Old clothes are often given to charities, second-hand clothing stores, etc. t f NA Rechargeable batteries are used when possible. t f na Food scraps and organic waste are composted. t f na Food is often bought in bulk. t f NA Products made of recycled materials are favored. t f na Transportation Car is properly tuned and tires properly inflated. t f na Public transportation is used when possible. t f NA Family drivers obey speed limit on the highway. t f Na Family members often walk or ride a bike for short trips. t f NA Family drives an electric vehicle t f na Kids and parents carpool when possible. t f NA Environment Trees and bushes are maintained for wildlife shelter t f na Bird feeders or bird houses are maintained. t f na and food.
-Native plants are used to decrease water use. t f NA
+Glass, cans and newspapers are recycled.
+Plastic is separated and recycled.
+Old clothes are often given to charities, second-hand clothing stores, etc. Food scraps and organic waste are composted.
+T F NA T F NA T F NA Over-packaged products are usually avoided.
+Reusable bags are used for groceries, or bags are recycled.
+Rechargeable batteries are used when possible.
+Food is often bought in bulk.
+Products made of recycled materials are favored.
+T F NA T F NA T F NA T F NA Transportation Car is properly tuned and tires properly inflated.
+T F NA Public transportation is used when possible.
+T F NA Family drivers obey speed limit on the highway.
+T F NA Family members often walk or ride a bike for short trips.
+TFNA Family drives an electric vehicle TFNA Kids and parents carpool when possible.
+T F NA Environment Trees and bushes are maintained for wildlife shelter TFNA Bird feeders or bird houses are maintained.
+TFNA and food.
+Native plants are used to decrease water use.
+TFNA Yard and Workshop Lawns are watered early or late in the day.
+T F NA Cutting edges on tools are kept sharp.
+T F NA Grass is mowed to a height of 2 to 3 inches (5 to 8 cm).
+TFNA Electrical tools are maintained and gas equipment is kept T F NA Hand took like pruners and dippers (rather than power T F NIA tuned and serviced.